Ali

 reactor under autogenic (self generating) pressure yielded

 Fe-containing carbon nanotubes (CNTs).
-SEM images of these carbon
+SEM images of these

-nanoparticle catalyst at the tip of the tube.
-CNTs with an
+encapsulates the iron nanoparticle catalyst at the tip of the

-approximate 30 nm inner diameter and a shell thickness of 20 nm
+tube.
+CNTs with an approximate 30 nm inner diameter and a shell

-are depicted in the TEM image.
-X-ray diffraction data (inset in
+thickness of 20 nm are depicted in the TEM image.
+X-ray

-FIG. 5d) indicated that the carbon nanotubes were largely
+diffraction data (inset in FIG. 5d) indicated that the carbon

-face-centered-cubic symmetry.
-Additionally, small reflection peaks
+entrapped iron had face-centered-cubic symmetry.
+Additionally,

-These novel particles are derived from disposable plastics by the
+These novel particles are derived from disposable plastics by

 Example 4